emmajanedrews/base-template/_posts/2018-02-28-the-twin-cities-market-is-red-hot.md

 **Buyers looking to enter the spring market need to be ready to act fast.** Contact a qualified lender and get a pre-approval letter, and be sure that lender has done underwriting on your file so that you’re 100% good to go.
 Meet with a Realtor who knows the market that you want to buy in so you can strategize the best way to win out on the house you want, especially if it has multiple offers on it.

 We have three examples from within the last couple of weeks of just how hot the market is.
-One is **a beautiful home that we listed in St. Louis Park that received a whopping 52 showings in 72 hours.&nbsp;**Four of the offers were over list price.
+One is **a beautiful home that we listed in St. Louis Park that received a whopping 52 showings in 72 hours.**Four of the offers were over list price.

 In Burnsville, a property had 33 showings over the weekend, and seven offers were tens of thousands of dollars over the list price.
 Another property in Lake Minnetonka had been on the market for over two years, and it just sold in less than a weekend.<br><br>Timing is everything when you want to sell a home in the Twin Cities.